HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 Performance degradation from 4G to 3G and below was not as pronounced as with FCP and LCP.
 Some degradation exists, but it's not reflected in the device data, only the connection type.

+Offline websites had the highest CLS performance of all connection types.
+For sites with service worker caching, some assets like images and ads that would otherwise cause layout shifts may not be cached.
+Thus, they would never load and never cause a layout shift.
+Often fallback HTML for these sites can be more basic versions of the online website.

 {{ figure_markup(
   image="performance-CLS-by-rank.png",
   caption="CLS performance by rank",